-Graph: 03 From All Safe to All Collapse as velocity increases [Girders]
+Graph 3: From All Safe to All Collapse as velocity increases [Girders]

-In all the above examples, one geometrical parameter is changed and the boundary of resilience evaluated.
-The response of a deteriorated bridge with Average BSRN above 3.5 [indicating an overall reduction in strength to the tune of forty percent] and with the natural hazard rating above 3.5 resulting in velocity of flowing water/ landslide debris increasing from 9 kmph to failure is evaluated.
+In all the above examples, one geometrical parameter is changed and the boundary of resilience is evaluated.
+The response of a deteriorated bridge with an Average BSRN above 3.5 (indicating an overall reduction in strength to the tune of 40%) and with a natural hazard rating above 3.5 resulting in the velocity of flowing water/landslide debris increasing from 9 kmph to failure is evaluated.
 The SAFETY FACTOR or "S" factor vs increasing velocity is plotted.
-"S" factor of "1" indicates that for all types of failures the bridge is probably SAFE.
-"S" factor of Zero indicates a scenario wherein for all three-failure modes the bridge probably will collapse.
+The "S" factor of "1" indicates that for all types of failures, the bridge is probably SAFE.
+The "S" factor of zero indicates a scenario wherein for all three failure modes the bridge probably will collapse.

-- 9. The superstructure overturning or unseating can be avoided by better support conditions and providing cross bracing.
-Increased gross weight of the bridge also helps in enhanced resilience. - 10.
-Earthquake exceeding 6.6 on Richter scale will result in identical response from the bridge. - 11.
-For the bridge to be resilient under extreme force of natural hazard the bridge geometry will need to be Robust and the deterioration level will need to be low.
-For the same geometry, the bridge with low deterioration and low strength reduction is probably safe for velocity of flow below 23 kmph / earthquake below 7 on Richter scale.
+- 1. The superstructure overturning or unseating can be avoided by better support conditions and providing cross bracing.
+The increased gross weight of the bridge also helps in enhanced resilience. - 2.
+Earthquakes exceeding 6.6 on the Richter scale will result in an identical response from the bridge. - 3.
+For the bridge to be resilient under extreme force of natural hazards the bridge geometry will need to be robust and the deterioration level will need to be low.
+For the same geometry, the bridge with low deterioration and low strength reduction is probably safe for the velocity of flow below 23 kmph/earthquake below 7 on the Richter scale.

-Figure:3 Short term objectives of GABM & GARM Source UBMS literature
+Figure 3: Short term objectives of GABM & GARM Source: UBMS literature

-Figure:4 Long term objectives of GABM & GARM Source UBMS literature
+Figure 4: Long-term objectives of GABM & GARM Source UBMS literature